-Now in its 20th year, “Strong Voices” is Music of the Baroque’s nationally recognized arts education program that supports and enhances choral programs at Chicago public high schools and assists talented young singers who might otherwise lack the resources to pursue their musical ambitions.
+Now well into its third decade, “Strong Voices” is Music of the Baroque’s nationally recognized arts education program that supports and enhances choral programs at Chicago public high schools and assists talented young singers who might otherwise lack the resources to pursue their musical ambitions.

 Partnering schools are matched with a Music of the Baroque teaching artist who works with chorus directors and students every week from September to June giving individual and group lessons, leading warm-ups, and coaching choirs.
 Teaching artists collaborate with chorus directors to tailor the program to fit the specific needs of partner schools through a range of other events, from solo master classes to choral workshops.
 In addition, teaching artists often perform with other Music of the Baroque ensemble members at the schools and students are invited to Music of the Baroque concerts and open rehearsals.
 All of these services and activities are offered at no cost to students or the participating schools.